 Complete a training now, and be ready to deploy when disaster hits.
 Not a first response group of emergency workers nor a recovery rebuild or repair team: the purpose of ERT’s is to fill a specific need in the early days after a disaster of being a Christian presence of the church.
 Join us on March 3rd in the Parlor of Building A from 9am-5pm.
 Lunch is provided.
 (FULL)

 All overnight trips require Safe Gatherings certification.
-We are currently working on more Fall & Winter trip dates, please check back for updates.
 If you are Safe Gatherings certified and interested in the Disaster Response Trip to Houston Texas Feb.
 4th-10th please fill out the trip application at the top of the page.

 Safe Gatherings is the United Methodist Church's Great Plains Annual Conference training for the protection of minors and vulnerable adults.
 This online course takes very little time but the background check can take several weeks to process.
 Learn more about the Safe Gatherings process and begin your certification here.